masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/wwwroot/docs/getting-started/installation.en-US.md

 ## Prerequisites

-All products of the MASA series are developed based on .Net 6.0, please make sure that you have installed [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) 。
+All products of the MASA series are developed based on .Net 6.0, please make sure that you have installed <a href="https://dotnet.microsoft.com/download/dotnet/6.0" target="_blank">.NET 6.0</a> 。

 <br/>